paytrail/documentation/content/legacy/rest-interface/payment-creation.md

   - `products` (required)
     - `product` (recurring element [1,500])
       - `title` (all characters[255], required) \
         Product name in free format.
-The product title is shown in the Merchant's Panel and on Klarna service invoices on a product row.
-Product details are shown also on the payment method selection page.
+The product title is shown in the Merchant Panel and on Klarna service invoices on a product row.
       - `code` (all characters[16], optional) \
         Optional product number.
       - `amount` (decimal number[10], required) \